Areas of Focus

 Sammati and Serenity provide a critical tool to programmers designing, implementing and debugging complex applications for emerging many-core platforms.

 You can download Sammati [HERE].
 Currently the research paper on Serenity is under review at a major systems conference.
-The link to download Serenity will be available soon after.

 We present a simple speculative programming framework, Anumita (means guess in Sanskrit), in which coarse-grain speculative code blocks execute concurrently, but the results from only a single speculation modify the program state.
 Anumita is implemented as a shared library that exposes APIs for common type-unsafe languages including C, C++ and Fortran.
 Its runtime system transparently (a) creates, instantiates, and destroys speculative control flows, (b) performs name-space isolation, (c) tracks data accesses for each speculation, (d) commits the memory updates of successful speculations, and (e) recovers from memory side-effects of any mis-predictions.